scipy-conference/scipy_proceedings/papers/project_jupyter/paper.rst

 user intervention.
 Thus, it is straightforward to deploy JupyterHub on any major cloud provider.

-Kubernetes is designed to be relatively self-healing and has a declarative syntax for defining the cloud resources that are needed to run a web service.
+Kubernetes is designed to be relatively self-healing, often automatically resolving problems that would normally disrupt the service.
+It also has a declarative syntax for defining the cloud resources that are needed to run a web service.
 Thus, maintainers can update a JupyterHub running on Kubernetes with minimal changes to configuration files for the deployment, providing the flexibility to